Last Updated: 20th December, 2019

-Nanakshahi calendar , celebrates birth anniversary of Guru Gobind Singh on the 5th of January every year.
+Nanakshahi calendar , celebrates birth anniversary of Guru Gobind Singh on the 2nd of January.
 Born in Patna city in Bihar, this chivalrous soldier was called Gobind Rai.
 A saint yet a soldier, this great Guru was the leader of the faith.
 The birth anniversary of Guru Gobind Singh is celebrated throughout the world.
 Sikhs offer prayers to their beloved Guru on his birthday.

 |Guru Gobind Singh Birthday Calendar|

 Guru Gobind Singh's father, Guru Tegh Bahadur, who gave away his life to protect the rights of his community and save them from the treats of Muslim conversion.
 The great warrior was born during this time of cruelty and misfortune of the Hindus under the terror of the Muslim rule.
 People were too terrorized to rise against the political situation and the unfortunate tortures in form of abduction, conversion or death threats and loot of property and honor.
 At an early age, rose the chivalrous leader, Guru Gobind Singh, to put an end to all of these.
 He made an army of his own and rose strongly as a spiritual and military leader.